AsterCrypto

 OneCoin

-Another prominent example of a cryptocurrency crash is OneCoin, which pretended to be real but turned out to be a fraud.
+Another prominent example of a cryptocurrency crash is OneCoin, which pretended to be real but became a fraud.
 There were early concerns about OneCoin since, unlike most cryptocurrencies, it lacked a blockchain and a functional product.
 But its huge profits promised by its backers drew in billions of dollars worldwide.

 After authorities started looking into the company, the OneCoin founders were indicted for fraud in 2017.
 Investors were left with worthless tokens when project leader Ruja Ignatova vanished.
 Transparency, accountability, and thorough due diligence are crucial when investing in cryptocurrency initiatives, as OneCoin’s failure demonstrates.